2025 Leland shooting

 Mass shooting in Mississippi, U.S.

-On October 11, 2025, a mass shooting left seven dead during high school homecoming celebrations in Leland, Mississippi.
-The attack took place shortly after midnight on Main Street in Leland, a small city in Washington County.
-Four people were killed at the scene and three others later died in the hospital.
-Eighteen people were wounded by gunfire, three of them critically.
+On October 10–11, 2025, a mass shooting during a homecoming celebration occurred in Leland, Mississippi, United States.
+Seven people were killed, and nineteen others were injured, twelve of them by gunfire.
+Following the shooting, an investigation was conducted which resulted in nine arrests.
+It was the deadliest mass shooting in the United States in 2025, and the deadliest mass shooting in the history of the Mississippi Delta.

-The shooting was part of a series of unrelated shootings on the same weekend that left two people dead in Heidelberg, two injured in Rolling Fork, one dead and two injured near Lorman, and one injured in Jackson.
-The Mississippi Bureau of Investigation (MBI) launched an inquiry into the Leland shooting, which local authorities described as the most serious act of violence to affect the community in recent years.
+The shooting was part of a series of unrelated shootings on the same weekend in the state in Heidelberg, Rolling Fork, Lorman, and in Jackson.

-The incident is currently the deadliest mass shooting in the United States in 2025.

 Background

 As of 2023, Mississippi had the second highest rate of deaths by firearm in the country, with 29.4 deaths per 100,000 people for a total of 844 fatalities.
 Only the nation's capital, Washington D.C., had a higher rate of firearm mortality.

 Leland is a small city in Washington County, Mississippi, located in the Mississippi Delta region.
-From 2021 to 2024, Washington County had the second highest rate of gun homicides in the country, only behind the city of St. Louis in Missouri, with 68.6 gun homicides per 100,000 residents.
+From 2021 to 2024, Washington County had the second highest rate of gun homicides in the country, only behind the city of St. Louis, Missouri, with 68.6 gun homicides per 100,000 residents.

 Shooting

-The shooting happened around midnight on October 11, 2025, as people gathered on Main Street after the game.
-The shooting occurred during the city's annual celebration following the high school's homecoming football game, which draws large crowds of residents and visitors.
-Local police were assisted by county and state law enforcement during the emergency response.
+The shooting occurred overnight at around 12:00 a.m.
+CDT at the intersection of 4th Street and North Main Street, after people gathered on Main Street for the city's annual homecoming celebration following the Leland High School homecoming football game.
+The event draws large crowds of visitors and past residents to the city, and most of the victims were visiting from other towns.

-It reportedly started due to a disagreement among individuals which escalated into a shooting, causing multiple casualties.
+It reportedly started due to a disagreement among several individuals which escalated into a shooting, though no official motive has been confirmed due to ongoing investigation.
+Several suspicious individuals carrying backpacks were reportedly seen earlier in the night in the same area the shooting occurred.

 Victims

-Eighteen people were shot, seven of whom died, and a further seven people suffered non-gunshot injuries.
+Nineteen people were shot during the shooting.
+Seven people were killed, twelve were injured by gunfire, and a further seven people suffered non-gunshot injuries.
 Four victims were pronounced dead at the scene, while three others died later at hospitals in the region.
-The injured were transported to nearby medical facilities, with some airlifted to Jackson for advanced treatment.
-The Washington County coroner identified those killed at the scene as Oreshama Johnson, 41; Calvin Plant, 19; Shelbyona Powell, 25; and Kaslyn Johnson, 18.
-Amos Brantley Jr., 18, and LaMichael Jones, 34, died the following morning.
-On October 18, 25-year-old Ebanee Williams died.
+The injured were transported to nearby medical facilities; four victims in critical condition were airlifted to Jackson for advanced treatment, and twelve others were treated at local hospitals in the area.
+None of the perpetrators were among the injured.

+Six of the dead were all identified on October 12 by Washington County coroner LaQuesha Watkins, and another victim died from her injuries on October 17.
+Those killed were identified as: (Note: Attributed to multiple sources:)